Transversal Hamilton cycles in digraph collections: Proof of Theorem

 {\bf Case 2}. $|\mathcal{C}_2|< \eta n$.

 In this case, each vertex in $Y\setminus (X\cup X_Y^1)$ belongs to $Y_i$ for at least $(1-13\sqrt{\delta})|\mathcal{C}_1|$ colors $i\in \mathcal{C}_1$.
-By a similar discussion as in Case 1, we know that there are $|V_{\rm bad}|$ disjoint rainbow directed $P_3$ with centers in $V_{\rm bad}$ and both endpoints in the same part.
+Following the argument from Step 2 of Case 1, we know that there are $|V_{\rm bad}|$ disjoint rainbow directed $P_3$ copies, each having its center in $V_{\rm bad}$ and both endpoints in the same part.
 We now consider vertices in $X'$.
-Based on the definition of $X'$, we move vertices in $X'$ to $Y$ if they are covered by a rainbow directed $P_3$ from $Z$ to $Y$ (in Step 2 of Case 1).
+Based on the definition of $X'$, we move a vertex in $X'$ to $Y$ whenever it is covered by a rainbow directed $P_3$ from $Z$ to $Y$ (in Step 2 of Case 1).
 In order to connect those rainbow directed $P_3$ with centers in $X'$ into a single rainbow directed path, we balance the number of rainbow directed paths from $A$ to $B$ and those from $B$ to $A$.